Susan Smith Blakely’s books are THE books for young women lawyers and all Millennial Lawyers. But her books are just the beginning.

 Susan is a dynamic public speaker on the issues challenging ALL young lawyers in practice today.
 She speaks at law schools, law firms and law organizations throughout the country.
-She also consults to law firm managers and leaders on issues of retaining talent, and she provides individual and small group career counseling for young women law students and lawyers.
+She also consults to law firm managers and leaders on issues of retaining talent, and she provides individual and small group career counseling for young lawyers and law students.
 The Best Friends at the Bar project is one of a kind and is making a great contribution to the profession of law.

 Recent law school graduates face challenging transitions, significant uncertainty starting out in their careers, and pressure to create fulfilling lives and careers that will sustain them for years to come.
 The Best Friends at the Bar books and What Millennial Lawyers Want: A Bridge from the Past to the Future of Law Practice contain the kind of wisdom that law school curricula and law firm experience does not provide.
 Get a leg up on the competition by reading these important books and investing in your future.